Gotham Knights (video game): Plot

-With the assistance of Alfred Pennyworth following the funeral attended by Bruce Wayne's uncle Jacob Kane, the Knights get the Belfry operational and pursue one of Batman's leads, a scientist named Kirk Langstrom.
+Following Bruce Wayne's funeral, the Knights, with the assistance of Alfred, get the Belfry operational and pursue one of Batman's leads, a scientist named Kirk Langstrom.
 The Knights find Langstrom murdered, as well as a hard drive containing his secret research.
-When they infiltrate the GCPD morgue to recover Langstrom's DNA encryption key, they encounter Talia al Ghul who incinerates Ra's' body and warns the Knights the League of Shadows will make their move on Gotham soon.
+When they infiltrate the GCPD morgue to recover Langstrom's DNA encryption key, they encounter Talia, who incinerates Ra's' body and warns them that the League of Shadows will make its move on Gotham soon.
 The Knights then receive a message from Harley Quinn, who has been investigating another lead for Batman while locked up in Blackgate Penitentiary.
-The Knights recover her intelligence and discover evidence of a centuries-long conspiracy where multiple violent criminals were released early from Blackgate after witnesses to their crimes were mysteriously murdered, with Langstrom being the latest victim.
-The Knights then confront the Penguin, suspecting he is involved with the conspiracy.
-The Penguin tells them of the existence of the Court of Owls, a secret society that supposedly rules Gotham from the shadows, and directs the Knights to investigate the ultra-elite Powers Club.
+The Knights recover Harley's intelligence and discover evidence of a centuries-long conspiracy where multiple violent criminals were released early from Blackgate after witnesses to their crimes were mysteriously murdered, with Langstrom being the latest victim.
+Suspecting the Penguin's involvement in the conspiracy, the Knights confront him, and he confesses to the existence of the Court of Owls, a secret society that supposedly rules Gotham from the shadows.

-The Knights infiltrate the Powers Club, discovering the Court of Owls is real, and manage to escape with an old key.
-Realizing that Batman had been secretly investigating the Court, the Knights search for all the information they can, but only manage to learn that the Court is allegedly searching for the Fountain of Youth.
-The Knights use the key to access a secret mine underneath Gotham, where the Court has been synthesizing a compound called Dionesium, a watered-down version of a Lazarus Pit, which they use to create undead super soldiers called Talons.
-Talia reveals that the League has been observing the Court and are preparing to destroy all of Gotham just to eliminate them, and she advises that the Knights defeat the Court before the League can mobilize.
+Directed by the Penguin to investigate the elite Powers Club, the Knights infiltrate the club and discover the Court is real before escaping with an old key.
+Realizing that Batman had been secretly investigating the Court, the Knights search for additional leads but only manage to learn that the Court is allegedly searching for the Fountain of Youth.
+The Knights use the key to access a secret mine underneath Gotham, where the Court has been synthesizing a compound called Dionesium, a watered-down version of a Lazarus Pit, which they use to create undead super-soldiers called Talons.
+Talia reveals that the League has been observing the Court and is preparing to destroy Gotham just to eliminate them, and advises the Knights to defeat the Court before the League can mobilize.

 The Knights infiltrate a masquerade party at the Orchard Hotel hosted by the Court.
-While learning that Penguin's mother Constance Cobblepot is a member, the Knights discover the identity of their leader (who holds the title of Voice of the Court) and are shocked to find out it is Jacob Kane.
+There, they learn that the Penguin's mother, Constance Cobblepot, is a Court member and uncover the identity of the group's leader: Bruce's uncle, Jacob Kane.
 Kane reveals that he knew Bruce was Batman and that he is also aware of the Knights' secret identities, and warns them not to interfere with his plans.
-The Knights are then forced to flee when League assassins attack the masquerade, slaughtering many Court members except for Kane, Constance, and those who evaded the attacks.
-The Knights continue to investigate the Court, slowing down their plans to awaken an army of Talons to take over Gotham.
+The Knights are then forced to flee when League assassins attack the masquerade, slaughtering many Court members; Kane, Constance, and a few others manage to escape.
+The Knights continue to investigate the Court, slowing down their plans to awaken an army of Talons and take over Gotham.